-Students (male or female) should expect a life-changing experience as they work and travel in Zambia, Africa.
-Students will experience and see things that will change their world views, challenge their norms, challenge the way they see life – all while they change the lives of others while volunteering abroad.
+Participants (male or female) should expect a life-changing experience as they work and travel in Zambia.
+Volunteers will experience and see things that will change their worldview, challenge their norms and challenge the way they see life – all while they change the lives of others while volunteering abroad.

 Volunteers live and work in Livingstone, a sizable region that consists of a populous city and expansive outlying communities on the border with Zimbabwe.
 Nearby Victoria Falls, national parks and game reserves provide countless adventures, while the welcoming Zambian locals will keep you culturally engaged.

-A workshop, guest lecture and / or presentation will be conducted by one or more of the following organisations:
+A workshop, guest lecture and/or presentation will also be conducted by one or more of the following organisations:

 - Wayawaya – a local social enterprise for empowering women

 - One of the local girl impact mentors – to talk about Zambian culture, working with girls and the issues they face and how the girl impact program is benefiting the community

 - Head sister from Linda/Maramba Clinic – to talk about the Zambian medical system, challenges faced, health regulations, medical differences, etc.

 - Head of Lumuuno Training Centre – to talk about the issues women face with further education/finding employment, how the program helps with this and then share some of their success stories